ViorelMocanu/astro-simpleanalytics-plugin/README.md

 ## 🙏 Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/ViorelMocanu/astro-simpleanalytics-plugin> .
+Bug reports and pull requests [are welcome on our GitHub](https://github.com/ViorelMocanu/astro-simpleanalytics-plugin/issues/new/choose).

 ### ℹ️ Code of Conduct

-Everyone interacting in the `astro-simpleanalytics-plugin` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ViorelMocanu/simpleanalytics-plugin/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `astro-simpleanalytics-plugin` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ### 🎯 Coding Standards

-This project uses [ESLint](https://github.com/eslint/eslint), Prettier and Commitlint for standardizing the look and feel of the source files when committing.
+This project uses [ESLint](https://github.com/eslint/eslint), [Prettier](https://github.com/prettier/prettier) and [Commitlint](https://github.com/conventional-changelog/commitlint) for standardizing the look and feel of the source files when committing.

 Please run `pnpm verify:fix` prior to submitting pull requests.